CodersSquad/c-matrix-multiplier/README.md

 Final Requirements and Considerations
 ---------------------------------------
-- Use the logger that was done on [advanced-logger](https://github.com/CodersSquad/ap-labs/tree/master/labs/advanced-logger).
 - `printf` function calls are not allowed, use your logger.
 - Use the `*.c` files for implementing your code.
 - Use the `Makefile` for compilation.